-$|H^+_F(x)-\frac{F^{n}(x)}{d^{n}}|<\frac{C}{d^{n}}$ for all $n\in\N$ and so $H^+_F(x)=\lim_{n\to\infty} \frac{F^{n}(x)}{d^{n}}$. \end{proof}
+$|H^+_F(x)-\frac{F^{n}(x)}{d^{n}}|<\frac{C}{|d|^{n}}$ for all $n\in\N$ and so $H^+_F(x)=\lim_{n\to\infty} \frac{F^{n}(x)}{d^{n}}$. \end{proof}

 Define the {\em rotation number} of the point $x$ and the lift $F$, denoted $\rho_F(x)$, as the limit in item (4).
 So this lemma proves that the rotation number exists for every continuous map $f$ of the circle with degree $|d|>1$ and is a continuous function of the point $x$.
-It is worth noting that the properties (1), (2) and (3) of the above lemma are applied to the rotation number, in particular it allows to show $\rho_F(x)+1=\rho_F(x+1)$ and $\rho_{F+J}=\rho_F+J/(d-1)$.
+It is worth noting that the properties (1), (2) and (3) of the above lemma imply that $\rho_F(x)+1=\rho_F(x+1)$ and $\rho_{F+J}=\rho_F+J/(d-1)$.

 The condition $H(x+1)=H(x)+1$ implies that $H_F^+$ induces a continuous $h_F^+$ with $(h_F^+)_*$ an isomorphism.
 Then $h^+_F$ is a semiconjugacy from $f$ to $m_d$.
 The same for $H(x+1)=H(x)-1$: this provides a semiconjugacy $h_F^-$.
 Next result proves that these are the unique possible semiconjugacies.